John-Curcio/John-Curcio.github.io/content/blog/layas_precedent.md

 # Jev

 Jev is a generally-capable model with a strict, yet generic interface.
-I can’t verify much of this because it’s not open-source, but there aren’t that many ways to skin a cat, so I’ll throw in my speculation anyway:

-- Souped-up bidirectional encoder with (I assume) commensurate pre-training
-- Post-trained with an RL objective that rewards calibration (unknown precisely what)
-- Inference engine guarantees type-safety by restricting the support of the output distribution

-It may not be calibrated w.r.t. ***your*** data, but that’s another discussion.
+It guarantees type-safety by restricting the support of the output distribution, and apparently post-trained with an RL objective that rewards calibration.
+It may not be calibrated w.r.t. **your** data but that's another discussion.

+We can't verify the specific objective or architecture, as it's not open-source.

 # Shaky Comparison to Jev